 Return to Top

 The long-term care system is complex and difficult to understand.
-In addition to ombudsmen, there are many different agencies in your state that may be responsible for helping to ensure good care for home and community-based care residents.
+In addition to ombudsmen, there are many different agencies in your state that may be responsible for helping to ensure good care for assisted living residents.

 Visit adrc-tae.org or call 1(800) 677-1116 to locate the closest Aging and Disability Resource Centers (ADRC).
 ADRCs provide easy access to free information about the full range of long-term service and support options in a state or area to consumers and their families.
 Not all states have ADRCs statewide, and some states may only have them in a few areas.

 Visit aoa.gov to locate the closest Area Agency on Aging (AAA).
 AAA is a non-profit organization that coordinates and provides a range of services to assist older adults in a particular community or region.
 Many AAAs also serve younger persons with disabilities and may have some programs that are available to anyone age 18 or older.
 They can connect you with the right information and available services for your particular situation.